Benjamin-Russell/Salvager-of-Nanozin/README.md

 # Salvager-of-Nanozin
 A Sci Fi puzzle game written in C# with XNA.
 By Benjamin Russell, 2014

 Final class project for Graphics and Game Engine programming of my Sophomore year.

-Champlain College
+Champlain College.
 Programming and Artwork by me, except the player character and plasma rifle, contributed by Ben Hiller.
 Sound files thanks to freesound.org